mosn/htnn/site/content/en/docs/reference/plugins/opa.md

 ## Data exchange

-Here is the JSON data Moe sends to the OPA:
+Here is the JSON data HTNN sends to the OPA:

 ```json
 {